HOW TO SPEND 7 DAYS IN ENGLAND – ITINERARY + TRAVEL TIPS

 - I actually have a 4-day itinerary for London, but again, see how much time you want to spend in the city.

 Personally, I would leave early on the fourth day and head to Canterbury, so you have more than half a day there to explore this pretty city.
 Also, check out my London winter guide.

 Here are some of the best-rated hotels for each budget:

-Budget Hotels in London : This hostel is well-rated, conveniently located and if you book a bed in a dorm you can actually get a bargain.
-Click here to get the best rates for YHA London Central
+- Budget – YHA London Central – This hostel is well-rated and conveniently located.
+If you book a bed in a dorm, you can actually get a bargain.
+Click here to find out more.

-Canterbury – Half Day
+Canterbury – 0,5 Day

-I never stayed in Canterbury overnight – in case you plan to spend a night here, check out this hotel.
+- I never stayed in Canterbury overnight.
+In case you plan to spend a night here, check out this hotel.
 It was rated one of the best and is centrally located.